Adroit-Technologies-Pvt-Ltd/7-Villages-Charitable-Trust/README.md

-# 7 VILLAGES CHARITABLE TRUST
+# 7 VILLAGES CHARITABLE TRUST 🌾 - Website

-## This project was made as a part of my web development internship at Adroit Technologies,pvt ltd.
+This project was made as a part of my web development internship at Adroit Technologies,pvt ltd.

-## To view the site, click the below link
+## To view the site, click the following link

 https://adroit-technologies-pvt-ltd.github.io/village/